 - Students must ensure their own safety at work and also ensure no action or inaction by them causes harm to any other person.

-- Students can help identify and report hazards around the workplace to school/department representatives; participate and support WSH related activities that has been organised to increase awareness.
+- Students can help identify and report hazards around the workplace to school/department representatives; participate and support WSH related activities that have been organised to increase awareness.

 - We are ALL responsible for Safety and Health at Work.